WPChill/cpo-companion/readme.txt

 **Social Profiles** - Add links to your preferred social profiles, being able to choose from a long list of available social networks.
 **Recent Tweets** - Display your latest tweets from any Twitter account.
 This widgets provides support for the **Twitter API 1.1**.
 **Flickr Images** - Show your latest images from a Flickr account right into your sidebar, and linking to your Flickr gallery.
+**Instagram Images** - Show your latest images from a Instagram account right into your sidebar, and linking to your Instagram account.
 **Author Badge** - Display the profile of a specific user, showing the name, image, and profile description.

 > This plugin is maintained and supported by Macho Themes.